wasm-compiler-bugs/wasm-compiler-bugs.github.io/README.md

-# An Empirical Study on Bugs in WebAssembly Compiler
+# An Empirical Study on Bugs in WebAssembly Compilers

-This repo contains the figures and data presented in the ASE 2021 submission "An Empirical Study on Bugs in WebAssembly Compiler".
+This repo contains the figures and data presented in the ASE 2021 submission "An Empirical Study on Bugs in WebAssembly Compilers".

 ## Findings